 All candidates for graduate degrees must maintain a cumulative grade point average of at least 3.0 in all courses taken after acceptance into a degree program.
 This includes both graduate and undergraduate courses.
-Any grade lower than "C-" is not acceptable for credit toward graduate degree requirements or graduate deficiencies.
+Any grade lower than "C-" is not acceptable for credit toward graduate degree requirements.